samuelxyz/trialyzer/README.md

 ### Tristroke categories

 **alt**
 A tristroke where you switch hands twice.
-Another way to think about it is that the first and third keys are struck with one hand, while the escond key is struck with the other hand.
+Another way to think about it is that the first and third keys are struck with one hand, while the second key is struck with the other hand.
 Must not use the same finger more than once.

 **roll**
 A tristroke where you switch hands once.
 Another way to think about it is that the first and third keys are struck with different hands.
 Must not use the same finger more than once.